khcalos/khcalos/README.md

-- 👋 Hi, I’m @khcalos
+- 👋 Hi, I’m
-- 👀 I’m interested in ...in software, drawing, historical documentaries, reading,to cook
+- 👀 I’m interested in ..
-- 🌱 I’m currently learning ...drawing, reading
+- 🌱 I’m currently learning ..
-- 💞️ I’m looking to collaborate on ...in no place
+- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...to contact me via mail
+- 📫 How to reach me ...

 <!---
 khcalos/khcalos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.